Iwatayama Monkey Park

 Iwatayama Monkey Park (Japanese: 嵐山モンキーパーク, Arashiyama Monkī Pāku) is a commercial park located in Arashiyama in Kyoto, Japan.
-The park is on Mt Arashiyama, on the opposite side of the Ōi River as the train station.
+The park is located atop Mount Arashiyama, on the opposite side of the Ōi River of the train station.
 It is inhabited by a troop of over 120 Japanese macaque monkeys.
-The animals are wild but can be fed food purchased at the site.
+The animals are wild but can be fed by the staff and visitors with food exclusively purchased at the site.
+The main reason why these wild macaques choose to stay in the park is so that they can feed on the food given by the staff.
+The feeding system includes corn and wheat handed out every two hours from 9:30 to 5:30 (five times a day).